Servflow/servflow-issues/CONTRIBUTING.md

 1. **Open**: Issue is submitted
 2. **Triage**: Issue is reviewed by the team
 3. **In Progress**: Work has begun on the issue
-4. **Review**: Solution is being reviewed
-5. **Closed**: Issue is resolved or determined not actionable
+4. **Closed**: Issue is resolved or determined not actionable

 ## Labels We Use

 - `bug`: Something isn't working correctly
 - `enhancement`: New feature or request
-- `action-request`: Request for a new backend action
+- `action-request`: Request for a new workflow action
 - `documentation`: Improvements to documentation
 - `duplicate`: This issue already exists
-- `good first issue`: Good for newcomers
-- `help wanted`: Extra attention is needed
-- `invalid`: This doesn't seem right
 - `question`: Further information is requested
-- `wontfix`: This will not be worked on
+- `ui`: Related to the user interface
+- `workflows`: Related to workflow functionality
+- `high-priority`: Issues that need immediate attention
+- `investigating`: Currently being looked into

 ## Code of Conduct